Graveyard desserts with gingerbread cookies. A delicious and easy to make Halloween dessert with chocolate mousse and homemade cookies.

 - 8 sugar decoration roses Wilton

-- Meanwhile, preheat the oven to 160 degrees Celsius.
+- Preheat the oven to 320 degrees Fahrenheit (160 degrees Celsius).

 - Cover a baking sheet with baking paper.